komodorio/helm-dashboard/dashboard/README.md

     - `git fetch`
     - `git checkout helm-dashboard-v2`

 ## Running dashboard V2

-1. first make sure you cloned the project correctly.
+1. Make sure you cloned the project correctly.
 This is explained in this [stage](https://github.com/komodorio/helm-dashboard/blob/helm-dashboard-v2/dashboard/README.md#setting-up-your-development-environment).
 2. go to `helm-dashboard-v2/dashboard` in your local project.
 3. inorder to install dependncies and start the development server
     - `npm i`